About respiratory distress syndrome or hyaline membrane disease

 Babies start producing surfactant at around 28 weeks gestation.

-The earlier babies are born, the more likely they are to suffer from respiratory distress syndrome.
+The earlier babies are born, the more likely they are to get respiratory distress syndrome.

-Other risk factors for respiratory distress syndrome include:
+Other factors that increase the chance of respiratory distress syndrome in premature babies include:

 Symptoms of respiratory distress syndrome